christopherwoodland/NovelCsamDetection/README.md

 * `IStorageHelper.cs`: Interface for storage-related operations.
 * `VideoHelper.cs`: Implementation of video-related operations.
 * `StorageHelper.cs`: Implementation of storage-related operations.

+## Database

+This application uses a SQL database.
+The database table create scripts can be found under the "Infrastructure" folder.
+This code can also be changed to use any database that we choose.
+There is code that writes result data to a Cosmos DB for example under NovelCsam.Helpers/CosmosDBHelper.cs.

+* **Create_Tables.sql :** Database tables

 ## Contributing